 If you decide to continue along the path, return to Via Ospitale from the parking lot and start climbing on the paved road for 500 meters until the paved road becomes a forest road with white-red signs.
 We are on path 327 which uphill will take us to Dosso Pasò then to the top station of the cable car under which we will walk several times.

-From the top station of the cable car (1h 15' from the car park), continue uphill towards Lake Palabione, you will notice towards the east the ridge of the Monte Palabione where the ferrata extends.
+From the top station of the cable car (1h 15' from the car park), continue uphill towards Palabione lake you will notice towards the east the ridge of the Monte Palabione where the via ferrataextends.
 We are heading in that direction following the white-red signs towards the white slab that indicates the start of the via ferrata (20' from the top station of the cable car - 1h 40' total).

-The via ferrata extends on an edge and therefore preserves in some sections a certain exposure which, combined with the grassy bottom and not always very stable, is the greatest difficulty of the route.
+The via ferrata extends on an edge therefore preserves in some sections a certain exposure which, combined with the grassy bottom and not always very stable, is the greatest difficulty of the route.
 The route is a mix of ridge stretches with some rocky leaps.
-Shortly after the start we find the key passage: an exposed vertical wall to climb up by climbing.
-In many places you climb diagonally taking advantage of some rock holds.
-The ferrata is short and after the difficult stretch we face some small leaps and then reach the final stretch of grassy ridge that leads us to the summit cross (40 'from the start - 2h 15' total).
+Shortly after the start we find the key passage: an exposed vertical wall to climb.
+In many streches you will climb diagonal exploiting some good holds.
+The ferrata is short and after the difficult stretch we face some small leaps and then reach the final strech of grassy ridge leading us to the summit cross (40 'from the start - 2h 15' total).